 Some people find their skin doesn’t acclimatise to retinoids.
 Look instead at incorporating Vitamin C derivatives, peptides, growth factors, enzymes or gentler AHAs, such as Mandelic Acid or Polyhydroxy Acid.
 There are always alternatives available.

-Prescription retinoids are on script for a reason: they have side effects, including some serious ones.
-They are also teratogenic, which means they could cause a birth defect.
-Do not use retinoids if you are planning to become pregnant, pregnant or breastfeeding.
+Prescription retinoids are by prescription for a reason: they have side effects, including some serious ones.
+They’re also teratogenic, which means they could cause a birth defect.
+Don’t use retinoids if you’re planning to become pregnant, pregnant or breastfeeding.

 Avoid using retinoids at the same time as Benzoyl Peroxide.
 Both these active ingredients in skin care can make your skin dry, irritated and sensitive.
 Benzoyl Peroxide deactivates some retinoids and can make the skin photosensitive.